-In this article, you will be able to know how to create a table in SQL with simple steps.
+In this article, we will see how to create a table in SQL with examples.

 What is a table and Why we need to create a table in SQL?

-A table is a physical storage area to retrieve the rows and columns from the Database or from an excel file.
+A table is a physical storage area to retrieve the rows and columns from the Database.

-The database tables have dependencies with other tables stored in the database which are called relationships.
-The table dependencies re-specified using primary key and foreign key relationships.
+The database tables have dependencies with other tables in the database which are called relationships.
+The table dependencies are correlated using primary key and foreign key relationships.

 Well, there are 3 steps that you need to follow while creating a table in SQL.